lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Rule ID

-Rule IDs are sent between both compression/decompression elements.
-The size of the Rule ID is not specified in this document, it is implementation-specific and can vary regarding the LPWAN technology, the number of flows, among others.
+Rule IDs are sent between the compression and the decompression elements.
+The size of the Rule ID is not specified in this document.
+It is implementation-specific and can vary according to the LPWAN technology and the number of flows, among others.

-Some values in the Rule ID space are reserved for other functionalities than header compression as fragmentation.
+Some values in the Rule ID space are reserved for functionalities other than header compression, such as fragmentation.
 (See {{Frag}}).

 Rule IDs are specific to a Dev.
 Two Devs may use the same Rule ID for different header compression.
 To identify the correct Rule ID, the SCHC C/D needs to combine the Rule ID with the Dev L2 identifier